kasparsiricenko/get-whatsapp-contacts/README.md

 # Get WhatsApp Contacts CLI

-Let's you get your contact numbers to a file.
+Let's you from Web WhatsApp get contact numbers to a file.

 To use it you have to build it using scripts below.
 Run built executable in terminal with with flag --help to see run options.

+Feel free to add some options.
+PRs will be easily accepted.

 ## Available Scripts